UM-RAISE/SOWC/README.md

-# SOWC
+# s-astro-df
-Wake effect parameter calibration with large-scale field operational data using stochastic optimization
+Stratified adaptive sampling for trust-region optimization of derivative-free simulations; used for parameter calibration of engineering models with data; example, wake model parameter calibration.